What can game theory teach us about Repselect? - Honi Soit

 Repselect is the crown jewel of stupol chicanery at USyd, generating a litany of infamous and legendary moments.
 It’s the culmination of weeks of delicate negotiations between an eye-watering 12 factions on next year’s Council.

 Because of the very scattered nature of this year’s SRC results, a clear majority (20 out of 39 Councillors) is almost impossible.
-Instead, student politicians must assemble a motley crew of power-hungry factions, each with their own priorities, to get their nominees elected.
+Instead, student politicians must assemble a motley crew of power-hungry factions to get their nominees elected.
 Compromises must be made, and betrayals are rife.

-Engineers, Penta and Phoenix are looking like the kingmakers, but with recent developments, not even Councillors, let alone pundits, can know for sure what will happen tomorrow night.
+Engineers, Penta and Phoenix are looking like the kingmakers, but not even Councillors, let alone pundits, can know for sure what will happen tomorrow night.

 But luckily, my third-year Economics unit can shed some light on these backroom deals – through a branch of game theory called “coalitional theory,” pioneered by economists John von Neumann and Oskar Morgenstern.
 If players (factions) play a game (stupol) where they have to form coalitions to win, and the payoffs of the game (different deals between factions for OB positions) are known, game theory can tell us what coalitions might stick and who might get different positions.
+I must disclaim that these are not strict predictions, but merely illustrations of what could hypothetically happen tonight.

 Observation 1.
 The relative strength of each player matters